chrisnoonan98675/site/xl-deploy/concept/base-plugins-and-deployed-objects.markdown

           <li>any which are defined on the type of
           deployed/previousDeployed/deployedApplication</li>

-          <li>plus a magic "deployed.file"/"previousDeployed.file" property if the
+          <li>plus a  "deployed.file"/"previousDeployed.file" property if the
           deployed/previousDeployed has an artifact</li>
         </ul>
       </td>